ipfs/devgrants/microgrants/README.md

 ### Intended Audience
 These grants are intended for independent developers, small studios, non-profits, activists, and researchers.
 The ideal candidate is a domain expert exploring integrating decentralized technologies into their work, particularly broadly used tools or frameworks.
 Open Source work is preferred, but exceptions can be made on a case-by-case basis.

 Additionally, each quarter we will announce a theme (such as offline use, GIS, digital democracy, etc).
-Projects in this field will be given preference.
+Projects in this field will be given first consideration.

 ### Award
 The grants are awarded in the amount of **$1000**.
 Approximately 10 grants are awarded every quarter.